 - Group C: a control

-All three groups will receive the full intervention package during the second phase.
+All three groups receive the full intervention package during the second phase.

-The trial is assessing the effectiveness of a safe space program, both with and without the addition of e-readers, in improving the following outcomes for girls: literacy skills, progression to secondary school, gender attitudes, reproductive health knowledge, school-based violence, and self-efficacy.
-Building the global evidence base on these issues is vital to both improved outcomes related to education and HIV prevention.
-GirlsRead! will inform future directions for policy and programs directed at adolescent girls.
-If proven effective, the program is likely to serve as a model in other settings.
+The trial assesses the effectiveness of a safe space program, both with and without the addition of e-readers, in improving the following outcomes for girls: literacy skills, progression to secondary school, gender attitudes, reproductive health knowledge, school-based violence, and self-efficacy.
+Building the global evidence base on these issues is vital to improved outcomes related to both education and HIV prevention.

 GirlsRead! is funded in part by a grant from the United States Department of State as part of the DREAMS Innovation Challenge, managed by JSI Research & Training Institute, Inc. (JSI).
 The opinions, findings, and conclusions stated herein are those of the author[s] and do not necessarily reflect those of the United States Department of State or JSI.